-Most students in Year 8 and 9 have recently completed their end of module assessments in Languages and will soon be sitting their school examinations, so we thought it might be helpful to once again share our Learning Strategies document with you.
-These were shared with you last spring and we hope you found them useful in supporting your child with their learning for Language module tests and their KS3 language examinations.
-All students in Year 8 and 9 should have a copy of the strategies on their Google Classroom to support their learning in French and, depending on the second language studied, either German or Spanish.
+Most students in Year 7 have recently completed their end of module assessments in Languages and will soon be sitting their school examinations, so we thought it might be helpful to share our Learning Strategies document with you.
+All students in Year 7 should have a copy of the strategies on their Google Classroom, to support their learning in French.
+Of course, such strategies are equally relevant to learning in most subjects.

-We know that students often need a gentle reminder to use these ideas and spend a realistic amount of time memorising words and phrases, as this significantly improves outcomes and progress for most students.
+The assessments and vocabulary tests undertaken during the first term and a half show that students need a gentle reminder to use these ideas and spend a realistic amount of time memorising words and phrases, which will significantly improve outcomes and progress for most students.
+We are hoping that, by sharing this document, you will be able to support them in this regard.

-As mentioned last year, by mixing and matching some of the ideas below, we hope to make the learning process more successful.
+By mixing and matching some of the ideas below, we hope to make the learning process more successful.
 Hopefully, improved scores in tests and a recognition that they have a better understanding of the texts they listen to and read, will show students that by using these strategies they are committing more effective time and effort to learning homework and revision.
 We tend to teach by topic, so students will regularly be given a list of words and/or phrases which they will be tested on in class, just as spellings were tested in primary school.

-We have suggested using the following strategies, which are not in any particular order, however, the first one is perhaps a logical starting point for everyone.
-Teachers regularly refer to the list to remind students of the strategies.
-Students should refer to the list whenever they have learning homework or are revising for Module tests or examinations.
+The following strategies are not in any particular order, however, the first one is perhaps a logical starting point for everyone.
+Teachers will regularly refer to the list to remind students of the strategies.
+Students can refer to the list whenever they have learning homework across the curriculum.
 We have included different ideas, as students learn in different ways, but we would stress that every student would benefit from using a variety of them during their learning time to ensure the words are fully embedded in their short term memory.
 Revisiting the words and/or phrases in class and, from time to time at home after a test, will then help move them to their longer term memory.

-We hope both parents/carers and students again find this helpful.
+We hope both parents/carers and students find this helpful.